cardanoapi/chang-hardfork-testing/README.md

 ### Spending
 - Locking and spending multiple UTxOs in/from the same script address in the same transaction
 - Locking and spending multiple UTxOs in/from different script address in the same transaction
+- Spending a locked UTxO from a script fulfilling milti-signature requirements

 ## Steps to run
 1. `nix develop`